 MS: We had an amazing SKO.
 Actually, at Nayax we do not call it SKO, we call it Connect because our selling model is indirect and direct.
 It means that we are selling a lot through distributors and partners, so we call it connect because we connect all the groups together.
 We had a very successful SKO in January after three years that we haven’t met each other face to face.
 It was really emotional and happy.
 It was really amazing to meet again after so many years, but when we brought everybody together, we had a lot of content to deliver.

 I think the two most engaging sessions, one of them, by the way, was driven by a Highspot, but one of the two most engaging sessions that we had was inspiring.
 The first one was an expo.
 We created an exposition of everything that we sell.
-As I said about Nayax, we are focusing on payment as our center of gravity, but the payment is actually part of a complete solution that is based on hardware and software.
+As I said about Nayax, we are focusing on payment as our centre of gravity, but the payment is actually part of a complete solution that is based on hardware and software.
 What we have first is our integrated point of sale with software that is embedded within the point of sale.
 Then we have the management suite behind it that can manage all the operations with our services, and of course, all our loyalty and engagement programs for increased revenue and recurring customers.

 What we’ve done at SKO, is we brought a lot of our devices that are connected to the retail devices themselves, the unattended machines, the retail machines, and we asked our sales to play with them and to see how it works as if they were consumers, the operators themselves that are having the consumers use their machines.
-I think they learned a lot about new features and new functions, how to use them, which problems occur, and if they occur, and we had the product managers decide on each solution and product explaining to the sales community once they’re practicing and utilizing the machines as if they are our operators or the consumers of the operators so they can touch it themselves and feel it themselves.
+I think they learned a lot about new features and new functions, how to use them, which problems occur, and if they occur, and we had the product managers decide on each solution and product explaining to the sales community once they’re practicing and utilising the machines as if they are our operators or the consumers of the operators so they can touch it themselves and feel it themselves.
 It was a true engagement and they loved it.